douglas-george/timberhearth/storybook/story.md

 “Ready?”
 Gabriel asked.

-“No.”
+”No.”

-“Me neither,” Gabriel said.
-“Let’s go anyway.”
+“Me neither,” Gabriel said. ”Let’s go anyway.”

 And together, they started up the last flight.

-# Chapter Four: The Owl in the Clock Tower
+## Chapter Four: The Owl in the Clock Tower

 The stairs ended at a wooden door, its surface worn smooth by countless hands over countless years.